 French Roulette Betting Names and Pay-Outs:

 Since the layout is in French, as well as the game itself, the betting options are also given French names, which can be found in the list below:

 - Chances Simples – Single chances, that pays-out twice the betting amount.
 This includes Red/Black, Even/Odd, the first 18 numbers (Manque), and 19 up to 31 (Passe).

-- Cheval – Two number above or below each other, which pays-out 18 times the bet.
+- Cheval – Two numbers above or below each other, which pays out 18 times the bet.